vian/electron-navigation/README.md

     ```
     ![](previews/basic.PNG)

 > This should be all you need to get the basic functionality working.
-Confused?
-Check out the [demos](https://github.com/simply-coded/electron-navigation/tree/master/test) on github.
+If you are confused and want some more examples including how to use **local html files** in the tabs then check out the [demos](https://github.com/simply-coded/electron-navigation/tree/master/test) on github.

 ### Themes
 ---